Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Adaptive Design Optimization

-To address this challenge, we pursued two distinct approaches.
-Firstly, we improved the learning efficiency during LVGP estimation by introducing a fully Bayesian variant of the model \cite{yerramilli-bayesian-2023}.
-Unlike the standard LVGP, this fully Bayesian iteration estimates a posterior distribution for the possible latent variable (LV) values, rather than yielding a single point estimate.
-Practically, this is achieved by leveraging Markov chain Monte Carlo methods to draw multiple samples from the posterior distribution, as depicted in Figure \ref{fig:lvgp-var}b.
-Each posterior sample yields different predictions, which are then aggregated to obtain the final predictions.
-This fully Bayesian approach incorporates uncertainty in LV estimation into prediction uncertainties, thereby enhancing the quality of uncertainty quantification crucial for exploration in Bayesian optimization (BO) applications.
-Moreover, it can generate predictions and reliable uncertainty estimates even for levels absent from the training data.
-Empirical studies have demonstrated substantial improvements in prediction accuracy and uncertainty quantification with the fully Bayesian LVGP.
+To address this, we pursued two distinct approaches.
+Firstly, we introduced a fully Bayesian variant of LVGP \cite{yerramilli-bayesian-2023} to improve learning efficiency during latent variable estimation.
+Unlike the standard LVGP, this fully Bayesian iteration estimates a posterior distribution for the possible latent variable values, as depicted in Figure \ref{fig:lvgp-var}b.
+This approach incorporates uncertainty in latent variable estimation into prediction uncertainties, thereby enhancing the quality of UQ crucial for exploration in BO applications.
+Moreover, it can generate accurate predictions and reliable uncertainty estimates even for levels absent from training data, as demonstrated in empirical studies.

-In the second approach, we aimed to enhance the model by leveraging domain-specific information, particularly numerical attributes known as descriptors.
-These descriptors are expected to encapsulate, at least partially, the effects of qualitative variable levels on the property of interest.
-For instance, in the case of a categorical variable representing the atom type within a compound, potential descriptors may include atomic weight and covalent radius.
-To this end, we introduced the descriptor-augmented LVGP \cite{iyer-dalvgp-23}, capable of utilizing available descriptors for a categorical variable to infer its corresponding latent variables, as illustrated in Figure \ref{fig:lvgp-var}b.
-Through empirical results on some mathematical and real applications, we have shown that even incomplete knowledge of the descriptors can be utilized to reduce the design cost for BO applications with high-dimensional categorical variables.
+Secondly, we aimed to enhance the model by leveraging domain-specific information, particularly numerical attributes known as descriptors.
+These descriptors are expected to encapsulate the effects of categorical variable levels on the output.
+For instance, potential descriptors for a categorical variable representing atom type include atomic weight and covalent radius.
+We introduced the descriptor-augmented LVGP \cite{iyer-dalvgp-23}, capable of utilizing available descriptors to infer the latent variables, as illustrated in Figure \ref{fig:lvgp-var}b.
+Empirical results show that even incomplete knowledge of the descriptors can be utilized to reduce the cost of BO for categorical variables with many levels.

 These augmentations have equipped the LVGP model with versatile capabilities to adapt to various situations in materials design problems, ranging from small data to large data.